 For this site, we define North Louisiana as any parish north of Vernon, Rapides, and Avoyelles.
 We love South Louisiana and the crossroads parishes, but we're not familiar enough with those areas to make commentaries on their wildlife.

 This is a passion project for us.
 We enjoy talking about the locals.
 In the interest of fair disclosure, we're not experts on wildlife in North Louisiana, and we don’t have degrees in wildlife management or biology.
 We're just over-exuberant Louisianans who earned all our degrees in liberal arts and who have loads of fun in our outdoors.

 I grew up in the Louisiana outdoors, playing in creeks and shooting at cans and squirrels.
 As an adult chasing wildlife has become a hobby, though these days we carry a camera, not a gun when we roam the woods.
 In my adventures with wildlife, I've learned a lot about animal behavior, especially how much bad information we grew up with.
 So, we've decided to present our own take on our wildlife.

 I also spend 50 hours a week writing and editing marketing pieces, maintaining and coding websites, and coordinating exams for distance learners for the College of Engineering and Science at Louisiana Tech University.
-It's not as glamorous as hanging out in the muddy, Louisiana outdoors, but it pays the bills (some of them, anyway).
+It's not as glamorous as hanging out in the muddy, Louisiana outdoors, but it pays the bills and for this site.

 I'm an interactive graphic designer who has worked on projects for Tech's SPEAK Magazine, the Tech Talk newspaper, and Louisiana Tech Communications.
 I work with responsive web design, interactive design, motiongraphics, and more.
 I have a Bachelor of Fine Arts in Graphic Design from Louisiana Tech University.
 My role was to design the website and provide the template code.
 If you'd like to contact me for any multimedia or design projects, please visit McKnightGraphics.com.